-Compared to the rest of the Metropolitan Los Angeles market, the Torrance submarket has less expensive rates, so you should have no trouble finding a great deal in this undervalued submarket.
+Compared to the rest of the Metropolitan Los Angeles market, the Torrance submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

 In the last 90 days, 104 listings have been listed, so you'll want to check back regularly for new listings.
-About 1% of the available space in the Torrance are subleases, so you will probably have to focus your search on direct office leases.
+About 36% of the office spaces in the Torrance are subleases, so you might be able to find a shorter term or below market rent.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 2,510 sqft, there are still 0 new availabilities below 2,000 sqft.
-Most properties in this area are approximately 2 floors.
-Most buildings in this region were built in 1985 and are Class B.
+The standard measurement for office space in this area is around 2,020 sqft.
+Most properties in this area are around 2 floors.
+Most buildings in this region were built in 1984 and are Class B.

 Not much of the real estate is used for commercial space, so it might be hard to find office space.
 Health care is the dominant industry in this market.
 Commute by motorcycle is the most popular way to get to work amongst Torrance residents.
 Commuting between 30 and 45 minutes a day is the norm for those who opt to reside in this part of town.